This post was published in Doors & Hardware

 - Consult the code for information specific to your project, as there are several exceptions to these requirements.

 In recent editions of the IBC, Section 1005 covers Means of Egress Sizing, including sizing for stairways and “other egress components” – doors, gates, corridors, aisles, and ramps.
-The required egress width for these “other” components of an egress route is calculated by multiplying the occupant load served, by the egress capacity factor (not that stairways have a different egress capacity factor):
+The required egress width for these “other” components of an egress route is calculated by multiplying the occupant load served, by the egress capacity factor (note that stairways have a different egress capacity factor):

 - For buildings without a sprinkler system and emergency voice/alarm communication system – the egress capacity factor is 0.2 inches per occupant.